-H. Outlook
+J. Outlook

-While the volatility in the capital markets and markets for metals has subsided, the resource sector has relatively fallen from favour with investors making capital raising in the sector more difficult than it has traditionally been for junior companies in the resource sector and in the remediation and reclamation of mine waste and tailings.
+With the breakout of war between Ukraine and Russia, global equity markets have become extremely volatile., The resource sector has relatively fallen from favour with investors making capital raising in the sector more difficult than it has traditionally been for junior companies in the resource sector and in the remediation and reclamation of mine waste and tailings.
 There can be no assurance that the Company will be successful in attracting either new financing or new opportunities to apply its technology.

-I. Risks
+K. Risks